port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 All done!
 You can now create resources for your services directly from Port 💪🏽

 ### Possible daily routine integrations

+- Send a slack message to relevant people in the organization, notifying about the new resource.
+- Send a weekly/monthly report for managers/devops showing the new resources created in this timeframe and their owners.

 ### Conclusion